mckern/tattletale/README.md

 * Output Service metadata in json
 * Adapt Omniauth for pluggable authentication
 * Retention plan for service check-ins
+* Verify that generated service URLs are truly unique
 * Spit & polish